Cycling Mennock Pass, Scotland

-This is a gorgeous, bucket list-worthy climb that winds its way through a canyon which was covered by heather in purple bloom when we rode through and up it in September, 2018.
+This is a gorgeous, bucket list-worthy climb that winds its way through a canyon that was covered by heather in purple bloom when we rode up in September 2018.

-Share the road; purple blooms of heather on the hillsides (km 9)
+Purple blooms of heather on the hillsides (km 9).

 The village was called Winlocke until 1566, derived from the Celtic Cuingealach (the narrow pass).

 Wanlockhead owes its existence to the lead and other mineral deposits in the surrounding hills.
 These deposits were first exploited by the Romans, and from the 13th century they began to be worked again in the summer.
 The village was founded permanently in 1680 when the Duke of Buccleuch built a lead smelting plant and workers' cottages.

 Lead, zinc, copper and silver were mined nearby, as well as some of the world's purest gold at 22.8 carats, which was used to make the Scottish Crown.
 Wanlockhead became known as "God's treasure house" from the richness of its mineral resources.

 William Symington, Engineer.

 Despite a branch railway (see Leadhills & Wanlockhead Railway), also the highest in Scotland, which served the village from 1901 to 1939, lead mining declined in the 20th century and finished in the 1950s.
 From 1850 the Glasgow and South Western Railway had provided sidings at Mennock Lye Goods Depot for the use of the Wanlockhead and Leadhills mines.

 The village had a curling club which was formed in 1777 and there were also quoits, bowling clubs, a drama group and a silver band which had instruments purchased for them by the Duke of Buccleuch.